dengfengjiang77/Smart-diagonsis-model-generation/README.md

 ## Project Overview

-This machine learning project was developed during my tenure at Cummins Digital.
+This machine learning project was developed during my tenure in Cummins Digital.
 We created a generative model for global teams, focusing on optimized diagnostic features.
 While some information is hidden due to parent protection policies, the core details adhere to our company's data protection guidelines.

 ## Problems Addressed